jackdoe/bzzz/README.md

 }
 ```

-the `StandardAnalyzer` will be used used when indexing documents with that field, or doing query parsing using Lucene's `QueryParser`.
+`StandardAnalyzer` will be used used when indexing documents with that field, or doing query parsing using Lucene's `QueryParser`.

 #### custom